 Medical abortion has a high success rate but a small number of women can experience incomplete abortion, or less commonly ongoing pregnancy.
 Two weeks following your medical abortion, a Dr Marie nurse will call you to check on how you are feeling and to discuss the results of your blood test.
 If this indicates the abortion has not been successful a doctor will contact you to discuss your options which may involve a surgical procedure.

 Is medical abortion via teleconsultation right for you?

 Approximately one in three Australian women will seek an abortion during their lifetime1.
 And, given one-third of the Australian population lives in rural communities, this means that a large number of rural women have to travel long distances to access abortion services, making it more difficult for them to access early termination options.

-The introduction of medical abortion via teleconsultation has given rural women in Victoria, New South Wales, Queensland, Western Australia and Tasmania access to a safe and supportive non-surgical early termination procedure without the cost and stress of having to travel to a clinic.
+The introduction of medical abortion via teleconsultation has given rural women in Victoria, New South Wales, Queensland, Western Australia, Northern Territory and Tasmania access to a safe and supportive non-surgical early termination procedure without the cost and stress of having to travel to a clinic.

 If you find yourself with an unplanned pregnancy and are considering termination, you are no more than 8 weeks pregnant and you do not live near a clinic or do not wish to visit a clinic, talk to your GP about the possibility of a medical abortion via teleconsultation, or call Dr Marie on 1300 003 707.

 For more detailed information about Dr Marie’s medical abortion via teleconsultation service, visit our tele-abortion page.

 To make an appointment or to discuss your options, contact Dr Marie.

 1 Better Health Victoria services and support information